Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

       basename: hexapods

 .. warning::
-  Currently, we need to specify Hooke parameters to calculate the contact network, but this option will disappear with future development (hooke parameters factory).
+  Currently, we need to specify Contact parameters to calculate the contact network, but this option will disappear with future development (contact parameters factory).

 Step three corresponds to the `run.msp` file.
 To run this simulation, use the following command.